 - Address: Level 2, (opposite Hard Rock Cafe) Harbourside Shopping Centre Darling Harbour

-Dining by the water is a quintessential Sydney experience, and Darling Harbour offers plenty of options.
+Dining by the water is a quintessential Sydney experience, and Darling Harbour restaurants are sure to please.
 You can choose from a range of international food, with everything from French, Greek, Brazilian, and Spanish cuisine to Middle Eastern, Malaysian street food, and modern European.

 From fine dining to casual cafés, Darling Harbour caters to all budgets.
-You can slurp freshly shucked oysters on the waterfront, sip coffee in the sunshine on alfresco patios, or dine in five-star style at the water's edge.
-If you have a sweet-tooth, you can top off your meal with Danish ice-cream and gelato at Andersen's of Denmark.
+You can devour fresh-caught seafood on the waterfront, sip coffee in the sunshine on alfresco patios, or dine in five-star style at the water's edge.
+If you have a sweet-tooth, top off your meal with Danish ice-cream and gelato at Andersen's of Denmark.

-- If you plan to spend an entire day sightseeing around the city, two cost-effective, flexible tours will save you time and money: The Sydney and Bondi Hop-on Hop-off Tour or the Sydney Harbour Hop-on Hop-off Cruise, which will take you to Darling Harbour as well as the city's other top tourist attractions, and you can choose where you want to spend most of your time.
+- If you plan to spend an entire day sightseeing around the city, two cost-effective, flexible tours will save you time and money: The Sydney and Bondi Hop-on Hop-off Tour and the Sydney Harbour Hop-on Hop-off Cruise, will take you to Darling Harbour, as well as the city's other top tourist attractions, and you can choose where you want to spend most of your time.

 Getting To Darling Harbour